R&H Logo

 Yes.

-In Colorado, the Construction Defect Action Reform Act (CDARA) requires you to give the construction professional an opportunity to inspect their own work and offer to either repair the defect or refund your money.
+In Colorado, the Construction Defect Action Reform Act (CDARA) requires you to let the construction professional inspect their work and offer to repair the defect or refund your money.

 CDARA mandates that: